-Instituto Superior de Educación, Administración y Desarrollo (ISEAD) was founded in 2000 in Madrid, Spain by Javier Rivera-Latas and Victor Ros-García, two entrepreneurs with different backgrounds.
+WBS strives to provide a quality graduate educational experience from our Miami location, within a Global Campus, focused on the unique requirements for doing business in a global market.
+Ref.
+ISD- Volume 11 | No. 3 | 2022-2023 Academic Information History Instituto Superior de Educación, Administración y Desarrollo (ISEAD) was founded in 2000 in Madrid, Spain by Javier Rivera-Latas and Victor Ros-García, two entrepreneurs with different backgrounds.
 Rivera-Latas earned a Chemical Engineer Ph.D.
 Degree from Stanford University (Palo Alto, California) and an Executive MBA from IESE (Madrid, Spain).
 Mr. Rivera-Latas had ample experience in telecommunications having served several years in Telefónica España.
 He was also Head Department and Professor of Operations Management and Technology at Instituto de Empresa (IE) [Business Institute] in Spain.
 The Institute is considered to be one of the leading European Business Schools that formed the base to move on and establish ISEAD with Mr. Ros-Garcia.
 Victor Ros-Garcia, a Marine Engineer from Polytechnic University (Madrid, Spain) and MBA from IESE (Institute of Higher Business Studies) (Barcelona, Spain), brought in knowledge of organization and systems in cement and reinforced concrete.

 ISEAD was founded with the vision of being the reference school in the managing education across the on-line environment.
 At the moment of the birth of the institution, management education around the world was tied to the need of face to face contact within a business school, in the country where the person was residing or in others.
 The vision that the founders had, was that of creating a successful Institution on a global scale, bringing the managing experience over to any interested person, regardless where he or she resides, by means of new technologies.
 The Institution, aware of the existence of an increasingly delocalized international environment in the world of management education, has evolved contributing to new models, adapting itself thus to the new managerial reality, but having a clear humanist value, and understanding that it is in the persons where the most outstanding value resides, impelling these with its effort and its work, the necessary changes to build fairer societies and managerial environments which generate added value.
 In 2009, a decision is taken to create a Business School in the United States, reference country on a global scale for its higher education and university quality, in a transparent, flexible and demanding regulatory framework.
-The creation of the Florida school is an important and outstanding fact, which implies.
-The new Business School initiates its activity in the year 2012, with license of the Commission for Independent Education (CIE), Florida Department of Education.
+In this context, Westfield Business School is created, initiating its activity in the year 2012, with license of the Commission for Independent Education (CIE), Florida Department of Education.

-In 2014, the Commission for Independent Education, Florida Department of Education of the State of Florida, ratifies the license N^o 4569.
+In 2014, the Commission for Independent Education, Florida Department of Education of the State of Florida, ratifies the license No 4569.